sparker888/wri-case-study/src/app/page.md

 We achieved our key goals for Wheel Rail Seminars' new Jamstack site and broke a few records in the process!
 Not only did we meet our broader goals, but we also significantly increased traffic by 12%, boosted conversions by an impressive 23.5%, and saw a remarkable 32% rise in overall attendees.
 This success was highlighted by record-breaking attendance at both the Rail Transit seminar and the Principles Course seminar.

-Our strategic design, coupled with streamlined information organization and registration processes, ensured an exceptional user experience, proving that our innovative approach delivers outstanding results.
+Our strategic user-centered design, guided by streamlining information organization and simplifying the registration processes, has helped to create a more engaging experience as evidenced by website analytics, proving that our innovative approach delivers outstanding results.

 As with any successful website redesign project, we carried out our work based on accomplishing three general goals: